 to sun and quiet tide, their shore.

 I wrote this in 1965 when I spent a year in the harbour town of St. Anthony on the northeastern tip of Newfoundland.
-In late spring and summer, we would climb Fishing Head, at the entrance of the harbor, to watch for icebergs.
+In late spring and summer, we would climb Fishing Head, at the entrance of the harbour, to watch for icebergs.
 We could see them coming south in the Labrador Current on their journey from the Greenland icecap to melt in the Gulf Stream off the coast of southern Newfoundland.

 But some icebergs, steered by underlying currents, moved into harbours on the coast of southern Labrador and Newfoundland.
 There they stayed, anchored by their enormous weight, in the shallow waters.
 “Sun and quiet tide, their shore.”

 The first three lines of the poem speak of the early days of cod-fishing when the schooners returned to their harbour towns, their holds full of fish.